 We "don't know much about what lives in the deep sea," he says.
 "Because we have some opportunities to explore, we're finding these unexpected animals."

 To see more of this deep-sea frontier, you can follow D2's adventures online, as well as other aspects of NOAA's Okeanos Explorer mission.
 (The Okeanos Explorer is a converted U.S. Navy ship now dedicated to marine science; it's the platform from which D2 and its sister vehicle, Seirios, are operated.)
-There are live video feeds, mission logs, daily updates and a mobile app to let you tag along via smartphone.
+There are live video feeds, mission logs and a mobile app to let you tag along via smartphone.